skip to Main Content

 Conviction:

-In this stage, the advertising aim is to build customer preference by promoting the unique properties and benefits of the product or service.
+At this stage, the advertising aim is to build customer preference by promoting the property’s benefits.

 Action: